 Unsafe behavior is not permitted.
 Users are encouraged to report any unsafe behavior observed in the space to a staff member.

 Covered, non-alcoholic drinks are allowed in the space.
-Food is prohibited unless otherwise approved by staff.
+Food is allowed in the space, but not while using the equipment.

 Tool and Material Donation Guidelines